 In addition to daily interventions, pre-teaching is used with children who are less confident at maths and who may struggle with the concepts being taught.
 The children who attend pre-teaching sessions are changeable depending on prior assessment.
-Children who engage in pre-teaching start the lesson feeling much more confident and are able to access the learning of the lesson, which allows them to move along at the same pace as the rest of the class.
+The theory is that, when they start the lesson, they feel much more confident and are able to access the learning, which allows them to move along at the same pace as the rest of the class.
 During pre-teaching sessions, children work on a one-to-one or small group basis.
 At Emmaville we use a variety of methods to pre-teach: